murugang2527/computer-vision/README.md

-Computer Vision Image Transformations using OpenCV Overview
+Computer Vision Image Transformations using OpenCV

+Overview:

 This project demonstrates fundamental image transformation techniques used in Computer Vision and Image Processing.
 Using Python and OpenCV, the project implements and visualizes the following transformations:

-Translation

-Rotation

-Scaling

-Shearing
+✓Translation

+✓Rotation

+✓Scaling

+✓Shearing

-Affine Transformation
+✓Affine Transformation

-Perspective Transformation
+✓Perspective Transformation

 These transformations are essential for tasks such as image alignment, object detection preprocessing, camera calibration, and 3D vision.

-Objectives
+Objectives:

-To understand geometric transformations in computer vision
+✓To understand geometric transformations in computer vision

-To implement image transformations using OpenCV
+✓To implement image transformations using OpenCV

-To visualize the effect of each transformation on an image
+✓To visualize the effect of each transformation on an image

-To build a beginner-friendly reference project for learning OpenCV
+✓To build a beginner-friendly reference project for learning OpenCV

-To create a reusable codebase suitable for academic and practical applications
+✓To create a reusable codebase suitable for academic and practical applications

-Technological Use
+Technological Use:

-Programming Language: Python
+✓Programming Language: Python

-Library: OpenCV (cv2)
+✓Library: OpenCV (cv2)

-Numerical Operations: NumPy

-Platform Support:
+✓Platform Support:

-Google Colab
+✓Google Colab

-Local PC (Windows / Linux)
+✓Local PC (Windows / Linux)

 Why OpenCV?